Entry Details

 Events

-Graphics packages inclusive of branding, messaging and experiential elements developed in support of an event held at a specific place and time.
+Graphics packages inclusive of branding, messaging and experiential elements developed to support an event held at a specific place and time.

 Multi-Media Campaigns

-A series of integrated campaign elements produced across a minimum of three different forms of media.
+An integrated series of campaign elements produced across a minimum of three different forms of media.

 08A B2B Campaigns